Last Updated on 8 July, 2021 by Veronica

 - Check OUT: Black Forest Card.
 The card provides you with free entry to over 180 of the most exciting attractions in the Black Forest.

 Finally, let’s talk a little bit about Offenburg.
-This small town (also a university, though less famous and frequented than Freiburg) is around 58,000 inhabitants and is very close to the Rhine River, on horseback between Freiburg and Karlsruhe.
+Though less famous and frequented than Freiburg, this small town (also a university, though less famous and frequented than Freiburg) is around 58,000 inhabitants and is very close to the Rhine River, on horseback between Freiburg and Karlsruhe.

 Travel to Germany?
 Plan Your Trip here!